-Every four years, here in this district, we have a chance to go to the polls to elect all of our Draycott-in-the-Moors district ‘civil’ councillors (seven in total).
-The next elections are in May 2019; the next ones will be in May 2024.
+Every four years, here in this district, we have a chance to go to the polls to elect all seven of our Draycott-in-the-Moors district ‘civil’ councillors (there are seven seats in total).
+The last elections took place in May 2019; the next ones will be in May 2024.

-If you wish to stand as a councillor, you must get your nomination paper in by April 3rd 2019.
+If you wish to stand as one of our village councillors, you must get your 2019 nomination paper in by 4pm on Wednesday April 3rd 2019.

 Click here to access the 2019 nomination papers which will give you a good idea of how easy the form is to complete.

 Once properly filled in, your paper must be taken in person, either by you OR a friend, to the Staffordshire Moorlands offices in Leek, and must be handed over to a member of the elections team there.
 (Simply leaving it at the reception desk won’t work and may invalidate the paper).
 The election team at Leek are available 10am-4pm, Monday to Friday.

 You can contact the election office on 01538 395500.

 You can also get advice about what to do from Draycott Council’s clerk.

 The government is urging more people to come forward, to take part in our civic life, and become such village-community/civil-parish councillors.
 The current members on Draycott say they would welcome new interest.

 Draycott in the Moors Council is formally known as a ‘parish council’ although it is an official & statutory local government body, and has nothing to do with the church.

 The council’s area covers all Draycott, Cresswell almost as far as Hilderstone, Totmonslow, Newton and Draycott Cross.